shawalbaig/Cmpg-323-Project3-32247192/README.md

 <br />
 ![image](https://user-images.githubusercontent.com/88322853/193022799-4cf78251-cdf5-486c-80ee-57aa15e47516.png)
 <br />
- 7. The user can create a new category by providing the required information for category
+ 7. The user can create a new category by providing the required information for category and then clicking on the Create button.
 <br />
 <br />
 <br />